 One of the most cost-efficient ways to improve the looks of a keyboard is to slap on some pretty lights.
 This is an easy way to boost the “wow” factor without complicated modifications and additional investment from the manufacturer.

 That’s exactly what Thermaltake did with its hugely popular Poseidon Z keyboard.
 The Poseidon Z is well-known around the web for being one the most affordable and value-oriented keyboards on the market.
 Not only does its price give gamers an incentive to upgrade from membrane, it does so without compromising on build quality.

 Today we’ll be taking a look at round [...]

 ROCCAT announced its Suora Keyboard a while back, but we weren’t able to get our fingers on one.
 Luckily, ROCCAT had a demo unit on display for us to try out at Computex 2016.

 The ROCCAT Suora follows the recent rise in popularity of caseless mechanical keyboards.
 The chassis is recessed to show put the switches on display.
 The bezels are nearly flush with the keys, giving it a very small footprint when sitting on your desk.
 Currently, the ROCCAT Suora only comes with blue backlighting at launch.

 It was interesting to see that the ROCCAT Suora uses TTC switches instead of Cherry or Kailh.
-TTC is a major switch producer in China and is a direct [...]
+TTC is a major switch producer in China [...]

 Ducky unveiled its Ducky Shine 6 mechanical keyboard at Computex this year with a brand new theme.